TrevTheDev/http2Communicator/README.md

 ## Speaker

-Instantiation via SpeakerResponse.createSpeaker and SpeakerResponse.createListener
+Instantiation via `serverResponse.createSpeaker` and `serverResponse.createListener`

-Sends objects in one direction of an `ObjectStream`
+Sends JSON objects in one direction using an `ObjectStream`

 ### speaker.say(json)